fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 </aside>

-Before you start this lab, first check the network connection between **ipm-server** and **ipm-client** with a simple 'ping' (from both sides).
+Before you start this lab, first check the network connection between **ipm-server** and **ipm-client** with a simple `ping` (from both sides).
 If one of the two nodes cannot be reached from the other node, stop here and fix your environment before continuing this lab.

+### Server and Node
+In this lab the following IP addresses are used:

+- 192.168.0.115 - server node (ipm-server or server)
+- 192.168.0.125 - cliend node (ipm-client or client)

+Please don't mix them up.

 ## Icinga2 server node